janithjeewantha/IT-Circle---UoC/Swing_with_NetBeans.md

 &nbsp;

-### Let's build a simple Celsius to Fahrenheit converter
+### Let's build a simple Celcius to Fahrenheit converter

 *You are going to build this:*